Finistry

 Low risk

-If you work as a self-employed dog walker or pet sitter, you're responsible for reporting your income through Self Assessment.
+If you work as a self-employed dog walker or pet sitter, you report your income through Self Assessment — there's no CIS to worry about, but you'll often be paid in cash and you'll be travel-heavy, which makes mileage your single biggest deduction.
 Most walkers charge £10–£15 per dog per hour, and when you're walking groups of three or four, the income adds up — but so do the expenses you can claim.

 Many dog walkers start as a side hustle alongside another job.
 If your total self-employed income exceeds £1,000, you need to register with HMRC.